The investment of time to create your client avatar is one of the most valuable marketing tools you’ll ever create.

 Ford was struggling as a brand.
 When people were polled about the Lincoln brand image, it was often described as “my grandparent’s car” or “old” “outdated”.
 Most people do not want to buy their grandparent’s car.

 Cue Matthew McConaughey…and within the first month, Lincoln increased sales by 25%.
-In a month…think about that.
+Think about that.
 Why?

 Think about a purchase you have made because you felt like the product or service was made for you…how did that make you feel?